code-chronicles-code/leetcode-curriculum/workspaces/fetch-recent-accepted-leetcode-submissions/README.md

 Powered by [`@code-chronicles/leetcode-api`](../leetcode-api/).

 To use, run the script with the usernames of interest.
-For example, to get the recent accepted submissions of users [elimanzo](https://leetcode.com/u/elimanzo/) and [VehicleOfPuzzle](https://leetcode.com/u/VehicleOfPuzzle/):
+For example, to get the recent accepted submissions of users [elimanzo](https://leetcode.com/u/elimanzo/) and [VehicleOfPuzzle](https://leetcode.com/u/VehicleOfPuzzle/), using the development version:

 ```sh
 # Install dependencies, if you haven't already: